 Some of the many benefits of massage:

-Alleviates back pain and improves range of motion.
+Alleviates pain and improves range of motion.

 Pumps oxygen and nutrients into tissue and vital organs, improving circulation.